Nokhal/Warhammer40brew/README.md

 -Which level of abstraction : eg Each model fire and each loss depelete the unit firepower vs the unit fire as a whole until removed and models are just visual representation of HP for the unit)

+Answers :
+Game should be "high swing" instead of "reliable".
+Reliable is better for video game, high swing better for "le epic narrative moment".
+Accounting should be limited to direct gameplay interactions Most infantry units should only have 1W : the model is either combat effective or mission kill.
+Mission kill doesn't mean that the model is dead, just unable to fight.

 ## USR

 ### Guided-Missile
-An infantry unit containting a model firing a Guided-Missile can make no further movement this turn.
+A unit containting a model firing a Guided-Missile can make no further movement this turn.
 Moreover, a shooting unit can only assign each target unit with only one Guided-Missile weapon per activation.

 ### Lock-On
 If the model firing a Lock-On weapon had LOS on the target unit when the firing model unit was first activated this turn, add +1 to the hit roll.

 ### Fire and Forget
+A Fire and Forget weapon that is also a Guided-Missile weapon ignore the restriction to movement of the Guided-Missile rule.
+The firing unit can move as if the weapon did not have the Guided-Missile rule.